How to believe in yourself

 - When you set a goal, how likely is it that you’ll follow through?

-- Does “now you” always screw over “tomorrow you”? (apologies to Seinfeld and night-Jerry/morning-Jerry)
+- Does “now you” always betray “tomorrow you”? (apologies to Seinfeld and night-Jerry/morning-Jerry)

 - Do you keep sliding your promises to yourself to the next day while you do things for others?